exercism/v3/languages/python/exercises/concept/currency-exchange/.docs/instructions.md

 Your friend Chandler is planning to visit exotic countries all around the world.
 But sadly, Chandler's math skill is not so good.
 He is so worried about get scammed at currency exchange during his trip.
-Chandler want you to make a currency calculator for him.
+Chandler wants you to make a currency calculator for him.
 Here's his specifications about currency exchange calculator.

-## 1. Estimating exchangable value
+## 1. Estimating exchangeable value

 Create the function `estimate_value()` where `budget` and `exchange_rate` are the two required parameters:
 1. `budget` is amount of money you are planning to exchange.